joohyun0115/PLDU/README.md

+# Paper :

-# PLDU
+PLDU :

-Per-core based Lightweight Deferred Update for Many-Core Linux Kernel
+# How to run the software